Athlete warning: IV infusions

 Athletes who have an infusion or injection of any volume should keep a record of the contents and volume.

 What advice would you give athletes about IV drips?

 It’s important that athletes stay informed about what they can and can’t put into their bodies, including methods such as intravenous infusions.
 When it comes to options such as vitamin IV drips, for example, wellness clinics offering such services aren’t always aware that their treatments are prohibited in sport.

 Athletes need to ensure that any treatments they participate in are checked with their regular sports health care professional in relation to anti-doping rules and make sure to check Global DRO and the Sport Integrity Australia app before using any medication or treatment.

 For more information about IV drips from an anti-doping point of view, refer to:

-- Sport Integrity Australia app in Google Play or the App Store.
+- Sport Integrity app available for free via Google Play or the Apple App Store.

 What if an athlete has an IV to treat a legitimate medical condition?